-Forest is an app which helps alleviate workplace distractions.
+Forest is an app that helps alleviate workplace distractions.
 The concept is simple and addresses the basic human phenomenon of getting distracted by popular and entertaining websites when there is work to do.

-Users of the app are able to ‘blacklist’ all of the sites they are commonly distracted by.
-This accounts for hours spent down YouTube rabbit holes, overconsumption of social media and any other of the other addicting sites out there.
+Users of the app can ‘blacklist’ all of the sites they are commonly distracted by.
+This accounts for hours spent down YouTube rabbit holes, overconsumption of social media, and any other of the other addicting sites out there.

 When you want to focus on your work, plant a tree in Forest.
-Over the course of 30 minutes, the tree will grow while you work so long as you don’t visit any of the sites you’ve blacklisted or close the app.
-Planting a new tree every 30 minutes can help create much more efficiency throughout the day, and a big forest that represents productivity is the reward.
+Over the course of 30 minutes, the tree will grow while you work, so long as you don’t visit any of the sites you’ve blocked or close the app.
+Planting a new tree every 30 minutes can help create much more efficiently throughout the day, and a big forest that represents productivity is the reward.

 Let tech work for you, not against you!
-Technology can help alleviate stress; it shouldn’t create it!
+Technology can help decrease stress; it shouldn’t create it!

 This is something at which I’m personally terrible.
 Ironically, while writing this article, I decided a look at the current state of my desk and the surrounding areas of my self-deemed ‘freelancer office space.’
 As it stood, my workspace resembled more of a garbage heap than a workspace.